AthinaHilakou/DJJ-project/README.md

 TODO

-add flags to avl, heap!!
 fix the damn code
-replace all_weights, all_flags
+replace all_weights
 remove graph n\*n

-avl to array flag fix

-add flag size (true & false) to avl to reduce mapp to array space
+(add flag size (true & false) to avl to reduce mapp to array space)